 When the public holiday is created, it will automatically appear on the concerned employees’ worksheet, as shown in Figure 9.
 Note that the employee shall not register time on public holidays, as the system already incorporates these in the calculation automatically.

-Employees are able to follow their own flextime balance in real-time in the
+Employees are able to follow their own flextime balance in real-time in the personal dashboard.

 Administrators and superusers has access to reports -> flextime, where you can pull statistics across the company.

 The report will always show the current balances but will also give you the possibility to compare the development between two dates.
 This makes it easier to check if employees build up a high number of flextime hours that are expected to be used in the future.
 Conversely, if the employee owes the company a lot of hours and what direction the development is heading.

 Setup of activity for sick leave registrations, that are used for sickness and other absence, are typically registered on activities for that specific purpose.
 If you already have activities for sickness and absence, you can skip this step.
 Otherwise we recommend that you create these under Administration -> Activities and fill it out as shown in Figure 10.
 Create the activities you find necessary.
 For example “sickness”, “child’s first sick day”, “other leave”.

 When the activities are created, the employee can register their sickness themselves or a superuser/administrator can do it for them.
 The employee can do it themselves in the worksheet and the administrator can do it in the Admin worksheet (Remember to select employee).
 Fill out as shown in Figure 11.

 Above there’s one day sickness registered.
 The registration serves multiple purposes: 1) It is calculated into flextime, so the flextime balance remains accurate and 2) It is included in statistics on sick leave that can be pulled out of the system as a report.